devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  <summary><strong> What's working ✅ </strong></summary>
  </br>

-- [x] Wifi
+- :heavy_check_mark: Wifi
-- [x] iMessage, FaceTime, App Store, iTunes Store `Please generate your own SMBIOS`read my [post install](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide#post-install) which is below the installation.
+- :heavy_check_mark: iMessage, FaceTime, App Store, iTunes Store `Please generate your own SMBIOS`read my [post install](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide#post-install) which is below the installation.
-- [x] Bluetooth (Bluetooth Headphones working, also bluetooth file transfer works)
+- :heavy_check_mark: Bluetooth (Bluetooth Headphones working, also bluetooth file transfer works)
-- [x] OnBoard Audio(Input/ Output)
+- :heavy_check_mark: OnBoard Audio(Input/ Output)
-- [x] USB ports
+- :heavy_check_mark: USB ports
-- [x] Wired headphones
+- :heavy_check_mark: Wired headphones
-- [x] You will get upto 4 hours to 5 hours battery backup for streaming 1080p-youtube and for coding without any pause.You may get more than me.
+- :heavy_check_mark: You will get upto 4 hours to 5 hours battery backup for streaming 1080p-youtube and for coding without any pause.You may get more than me.
-- [x] Trackpad
+- :heavy_check_mark: Trackpad
-- [x] brightness keys(To increase(+ve) -> `Pause`key) & (To decrease(-ve) -> `Scr Lk` key)
+- :heavy_check_mark: brightness keys(To increase(+ve) -> `Pause`key) & (To decrease(-ve) -> `Scr Lk` key)
-- [x] Wake / Shutdown
+- :heavy_check_mark: Wake / Shutdown
-- [x] Short sleep.
+- :heavy_check_mark: Short sleep.
 (If you make sleep for long hours, The laptop shutdowns.
 To boot up your device you need to plug in the charge like macbook to wake.
 But you can make sleep to for 1 to 3 hours(but you will lose 3 to 8 percentage for every hour when  you put your device into sleep).
 This is due to continuous fan spinning when sleep.
 Anyone is welcomed to fix these issues.
 First contact me to do that
+- :heavy_check_mark: For *HDMI* , buy a USB dock.
 - Everything (Much More).

 </details>